MicrosoftLearning/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_06_Lab1_Ex1_Connect_Services.md

 ### Task 3: Connect the Azure Active Directory Identity Protection connector.

-In this task, you will connect the Azure Active Directory Identity Protection connector.
+In this task, you will connect the Azure Active Directory Identity Protection connector to Azure Sentinel.

 1. From the Data Connectors Tab, select the **Azure Active Directory Identity Protection** connector from the list.